deyongzhu/deyongzhu/README.md

 ## Hi there 👋

-Nice to meet you hear!
+Nice to meet you!
 Feel free to contact me if you are interested in collaboration on cross-displinary projects!

 <!--
 **deyongzhu/deyongzhu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.